Refurbishing the Grade II listed 1 Finsbury Avenue

 • The winning team then got to work with the trade contractors on site to realise their design, which featured fire doors recycled into walls, chairs, tables and benches, and light shades reimagined as ceiling decoration.

-Retained Façade
+Retained façade

 When the original façade was built in the 1980s, it was the first of its kind.
 Functioning as a giant radiator, both cold and hot water is flushed through the frame and window mullions, providing heating and cooling for the building.
-This façade was Grade II listed in 2015, which meant that our team had to maintain the original façade.
+This façade was Grade II listed in 2015, which meant that our team had to maintain the original.
 This required a host of surveys, including structural and air leakage testing, to ensure the façade remained fit for purpose.
 Because of the granite and timber finishes on the top floor, these surveys had to be conducted once the building had been stripped right back.
 As much of the internal structure was maintained as possible.
-With less waste, and better life cycle emissions, we additionally provided cost savings.
+With less waste, and better life cycle emissions, we provided additional cost savings.

 Creating a basement cinema